Universal Orlando: Universal's Halloween Horror Nights

 On select nights in September through early November, Universal Studios Florida is transformed for the annual Halloween event, Halloween Horror Nights.
 Halloween Horror Nights, or HHN as it is more commonly known, is one of the largest Halloween events in the U.S. From 1991 to 2001, the event was held at Universal Studios Florida.
 Halloween Horror Nights was moved to Islands of Adventure in 2002, and the 2004 event featured sections of both parks, but the event was moved back to Universal Studios Florida in 2006.
 The event celebrated its 20th anniversary in 2010, its 25th anniversary in 2015, and the 30th anniversary in 2021.
-The event sometimes features an "icon" that presides over the terror each evening, along with ten haunted houses and numerous unavoidable scare zones.
+The event sometimes features an "icon" that presides over the terror each evening, along with seven to ten haunted houses and numerous unavoidable scare zones.
 It is a separately ticketed event.

 Rock the Universe

 Rock the Universe is an annual Christian rock music festival that is located within Universal Studios Florida.
 It began in 1998 and has been running ever since.
 The event typically occurs in early September and lasts for two days.
 In 2019, Rock the Universe took place in early February for the first time ever.
 Many Christian rock artists play throughout the event both nights.
 The resort offers special tickets, packages and church partnerships for that weekend.
 Select attractions are also open throughout the evenings.